kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

   interpretation might vary across implementations.

-* **Replacement of Traffic Policies:** The new field is complementary to InternalTrafficPolicy and ExternalTrafficPolicy.
+* **Replacement of Traffic Policies:** The new field is complementary to `internalTrafficPolicy` and `externalTrafficPolicy`.
 It does not aim to substitute their role in enforcing strict traffic locality.

 * **Immediate Support for All Possible Heuristics:** The initial implementation focuses on a core set of heuristics.
 Addition of new heuristics (like